 South Cyprus Non-Domicile Programme

-The term “resident but not domiciled”, also called Non-Dom Cyprus, was passed as a law in July 2015.
+The term “resident but not domiciled”, also called Non-Dom Cyprus, was passed as law in July 2015.
 Any individual relocating to Cyprus and taking up Cyprus tax residency can generally qualify as a Cyprus non-domiciled resident and stay as such for 17 years of residence in Cyprus.

 To be considered non-domiciled in Cyprus, an individual must have a domicile of choice outside of Cyprus and mustn’t have been a Cyprus tax resident in the last 20 years prior to the relevant tax year.